microsoft/DialoGPT/README.md

 ***(Update 03/10/2020) Model cards available in Huggingface Transformers!***

 Please check out our model cards in huggingface Transformers repository.
-With several lines of code it should be pretty straighforward to play with the DialoGPT interactively.
+With several lines of code it should be pretty straightforward to play with the DialoGPT interactively.

 [small model: https://huggingface.co/microsoft/DialoGPT-small](https://huggingface.co/microsoft/DialoGPT-small)